microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 >**Note**: SQL Managed Instance has a private IP address in its own VNet, so to connect an application you need to configure access to the VNet where Managed Instance is deployed.
 To learn more, read [Connect your application to Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-connect-app).

->**Note**: The architecture diagram from Lab 4 explains a web app being deployed to Azure.
-Due to time constraints, the lab will deal with switching the app running on the VM locally to using SQL MI (not the deployment to Azure or integrating the App Service with the Virtual Network).
+>**Note**: Due to time constraints, the lab will deal with switching the app running on a Jumpbox VM locally from leveraging data in SQL Server 2008 to SQL MI (but not the deployment to Azure or integrating the App Service with the Virtual Network).
 In the [extended version of these labs](https://github.com/microsoft/MCW-Migrating-SQL-databases-to-Azure/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Migrating%20SQL%20databases%20to%20Azure.md#exercise-3-update-the-web-application-to-use-the-new-sql-mi-database), or if you have time at the end of the lab, you can do that.

 In this activity, you will create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, run the `TailspinToysWeb` application on the VM.